Dhole/rust-slides/02/content.md

 - Struct fields may be accessed with dot notation.
 - Structs may not be partially-initialized.
-    - You must assign all fields upon creation, or declare an uninitialized struct that you initialize later.
+    - You must assign all fields upon creation.

 ```rust
 let mut p = Point { x: 19, y: 8 };